Breakfast at JAM

 Expect to spend at least 1 hour here if just visiting the dinosaur exhibit and two hours to view all it offers.
 Simply Awesome Tip: Your ticket is good for admission on the day you purchase it and the next day.
 Open daily 8am-6pm; $14.50 adults; $9.50 children.
 600 W Kagy Blvd.

 This museum is less than a 5 minute drive from the Museum of the Rockies.
 If you still have the stamina, you should check it out.
 The American Computer Museum is one of a few museums of its kind in the United States, and was chosen as one of the best places to visit in the state by Montana Magazine.

-My 11 year old daughter enjoyed this award-winning museum even more than the Museum of the Rockies.
 It offers an excellent collection of technological innovations.
 My husband and I enjoyed seeing the Atari game system, Commodore 64 computer, and the original cell phone the size of a brick.

 In addition, it houses an Apple 1 computer (donated and signed by Steve Wozniak), an Apollo Space Mission guidance computer (a fraction of the computing power of your Apple watch!), an industrial robot, original American Civil War telegrams, and so much more!

 It’s a small museum and you could cruise through it in 30-60 minutes.
 Simply Awesome Tip: It would be a good rainy day activity.